karlkfi/kpt-config-sync/docs/user/installation.md

     created `git-creds` secret.
 *   Any cluster level roles and role bindings installed by GKE Policy Management.
-*   Any admission controller configurations installed by GKE Policy Management.
+*   Any admission controller configurations installed by CSP Configuration Management.

 ### Uninstalling the Operator